epsilon537/boxlambda/docs/software/boxlambda-os/forth/words.md

 [pool.fs](../../../../fs/forth/pool.fs)

-Pools are created by the user and consist of discretes blocks that are allocated and freed individual as wholes.
-There is by default no global pool.
-Allocating and freeing blocks in pools occurs in constant time and are fast, unlike allocation, resizing, and freeing in heaps.
+ Pools are created by users and consist of discrete blocks that are allocated and freed as a single unit.
+By default, there is no global pool.
+Allocating and freeing blocks in pools occur in constant time and are fast, unlike allocation, resizing, and freeing in heaps.

 `pool-size ( -- bytes )`